Everything you have ever wanted to know about broccoli including its health benefits, how to cook it, recipe ideas, and more.

 Recipes for Raw Broccoli

 Using raw broccoli works well in a couple of ways.
 One way is to simply prepare it for a veggie tray with dip.
 The other way is to add it to a salad.
 If you're going to go the salad route, I recommend cutting your broccoli into small, bite-size pieces (or you can sometimes find pre-packaged, shredded broccoli slaw at the grocery store).
-This Skinny Broccoli Salad contains everything you love about healthy eating and none of the heavy, fatty dressings.
-Sesame Ginger Broccoli Slaw makes use of the shredded broccoli slaw in a oh-so-tasty way.
-Or, for something entirely unexpected, bring this Curried Broccoli Salad to your next potluck.
+This Fresh Broccoli Salad contains everything you love about healthy eating and none of the heavy, fatty dressings.
+Or, for something entirely unexpected, bring this Thai Tofu and Broccoli Salad to your next potluck.

 Main Dishes with Broccoli